Tactile-based force estimation for interaction control with robot fingers: Discussion

 \section{Discussion}

-This study introduces a novel method for on-hand calibration and force estimation using magnetic tri-axial tactile sensors, offering distinct advantages over traditional pre-calibration methods.
-By removing the need for sensor pre-calibration, our approach simplifies integration with robotic manipulators, enabling real-time applications.
-The accuracy of our method is validated by comparing online tactile force estimates with reliable reference measurements and integrating the results into a force controller.
-Beyond force estimation, our approach has broader implications for applications like teleoperation and soft robotics, where real-time tactile feedback is essential.
-In teleoperation, such as surgical systems, enhanced force feedback could improve control and precision, while in soft robotics, the ability to estimate forces on deformable surfaces enhances adaptability and performance in tasks like object manipulation.
-A major strength of our method is its adaptability to various hardware platforms and tactile sensors.
-Unlike previous work, such as \cite{Li2013}, which only considered flat arrays and ignored sensor deformation, our method explicitly accounts for the 3D deformation of tactile arrays, making it suitable for more complex geometries like curved fingertips.
-In \cite{Kitouni2024fingertip}, a regulator for fingertip interaction force direction is proposed.
-Due to the lack of sensor calibration, a heuristic representation of the interaction is utilized in place of actual force measurements, resulting in the control of an interaction-related feature rather than direct regulation of the interaction force itself.
-However, limitations persist, particularly in online performance under dynamic conditions.
-Degradation in accuracy may occur due to environmental factors, controller variations, or interactions with different objects.
-Constrained movement of the fingers during data collection also result in degraded model performance on the other fingertips compared to the index fingertip, as evidenced by the comparison of the average tip results in Tab.~\ref{tab:my-table} to the average index tip results in Tab.~\ref{tab:my-table2}.
-Estimator performance improves in relatively static scenarios, as evidenced by the superior results of $M3\lambda$ in \ref{tab:my-table3} compared to \ref{tab:my-table2}.
-An important insight from this study is that taxel-by-taxel calibration becomes less effective when sensor arrays deform during interaction with their environment.
-Our method circumvents this issue by calibrating in real time, adapting to sensor deformation and providing more reliable force estimation.
-This approach demonstrates that accurate force estimation can be achieved without labor-intensive pre-calibration, paving the way for scalable, adaptable solutions for real-world robotic applications.\\
+This study introduces a novel method for on-hand calibration and force estimation using magnetic tri-axial tactile sensors, with a particular focus on its application to closed-loop force control.
+Our approach removes the need for sensor pre-calibration, significantly simplifying integration with robotic manipulators and enabling real-time applications.
+The effectiveness of our method is validated not only through comparison of tactile force estimates with reference measurements but also through its successful integration into a force control system.
+The closed-loop force controller utilizing our M3$\lambda$ model demonstrated a 74\% reduction in tracking error compared to the open-loop approach and low average true tracking error ($\tilde{e}$), ranging from $0.12$ to $0.17$ [N].
+Notably, while the M4 model exhibited superior performance on objects similar to the training distribution, M3$\lambda$ showed high generalization capabilities across various out-of-distribution objects, highlighting its robustness for real-world applications.
+This adaptability is critical for tasks involving interactions with diverse materials and geometries, as confirmed by its consistent performance across both rigid and deformable surfaces.
+Beyond force control, our approach has broader implications for applications like teleoperation and soft robotics, where real-time tactile feedback is essential.
+In teleoperation, the enhanced force feedback precision could improve control and task execution, while in soft robotics, the ability to reliably estimate forces on deformable surfaces enhances adaptability during object manipulation.
+A major strength of our method is its adaptability to various hardware platforms and tactile sensor types.
+Some limitations persist, particularly in dynamic conditions.
+Furthermore, in interaction control experiments (2)--(5), the non-collocated reference force measurements and estimates likely degraded our average estimation performance, as estimated forces were directly compared to reference measurements potentially perturbed by soft object internal dynamics during transients.
+An important insight from this study is that neural network performance for this type of task depends more strongly on training set composition than linear models do.
+Our real-time calibration method adapts to sensor deformation, providing more reliable force estimation while eliminating labor-intensive pre-calibration procedures.
+This approach demonstrates that accurate force control can be achieved through adaptive estimation techniques, paving the way for scalable, robust solutions for real-world robotic manipulation tasks.\\